truzo/tomango-2018/site/content/blog/agon-systems-new-brand-identity-positioned-ahead-competitors.md

 title: "How a new brand identity positioned Agon Systems ahead of its competitors"
 author: "mark"
 date: 2014-05-27 10:35:45
-excerpt: How a strong brand identity can set you apart from your competitors and win you more business. blog/categories:
+description: How a strong brand identity can set you apart from your competitors and win you more business. blog/categories:
  - brand
 ---